tomfrankkirk/regtricks/README.md

 # and C->B.
 a2a_moco = MotionCorrection('a_mcflirt_directory', 'a.nii.gz')
 a2b = Registration('a2b.txt')
-c2b = Registration('b2c_flirt.mat', 'c.nii.gz', 'b.nii.gz')
+c2b = Registration('c2b_flirt.mat', 'c.nii.gz', 'b.nii.gz')

 # Get a single transformation for A->C, including motion correction
-# NB the result will be promoted to a MotionCorrection object
+# NB the result will be a MotionCorrection object
 a2c_moco = chain(a2a_moco, a2b, c2b.inverse())

 # Alternatively, do the multiplication directly: